 The COA will note the change in accreditation status in the Committee’s annual report to the Commission.
 The report and the action taken by the COA will be posted on the Commission’s website.

-Stipulations requiring Closure of Individual Programs may not be removed.
+Stipulations requiring Closure of Individual Programs.
 Institutions must wait a minimum of two years before submitting a proposal for Initial Program Review of the same credential type.

 Accreditation with Major Stipulations